Arapahoe County Courthouse - Arapahoe DUI Attorney

 DUI cases in Colorado also involve an administrative process through the Colorado Department of Revenue’s Division of Motor Vehicles (DMV).
 If you fail or refuse a breath or blood test, you must request a DMV hearing within 7 days to challenge your license revocation.

-Colorado DMV – Administrative Hearings
+-Colorado DMV – Administrative Hearings

 These hearings are separate from criminal court proceedings but are critical for protecting your driving privileges.

-How our Arapahoe County DUI Attorney can help
+How our Arapahoe County DUI Attorney can Help

 1. Immediate Legal Response